 The programme encompasses 15 months (3 semesters) and gives 90 ECTS credits.

-The programme is of 15 months duration, with two full semesters of lectures and tutorials (five mandatory courses plus one elective course in total), and the third semester devoted exclusively to the completion of a master's thesis.
+The programme is of 15 months duration, with two full semesters of lectures and tutorials (four mandatory courses plus two elective courses in total), and the third semester devoted exclusively to the completion of a master's thesis.
 You are supposed to complete 30 credits every semester, as shown in the table below.

 The degree Master of Laws in Information and Communication Technology Law will be awarded to students who participate in the programme, pass the exams and obtain a passing grade on a thesis delivered on time.